hibernator11/dcat-catalog/README.md

 This list intends to be a representative sample providing a wide diversity of collections with different content, license and origins in order to encourage institutions to adopt semantic and interoperable standards to describe their datasets to be prepared for the new technological context in which [data spaces will play a relevant role](https://doi.org/10.1007/978-3-031-21756-2_41).

-## Framework to transform the datasets
+## Framework to transform the GLAM datasets
 This work proposes a framework that works in three steps (selection, compilation and description) in order to describe the datasets using the DCAT vocabulary.

 <img src="images/fwk-dcat.png" width="60%">